Friends To Liberty

 VISEGRAD 24 (https://www.visegrad24.com/) founded in 2020 as a Central European news aggregator, it is described as a challenge to “the ideological filters shaping modern Western discourse and defend the moral, social, and cultural values now under siege by post-Marxist, woke, and hyper-secular agendas.”
 The site has a very strong social media presence on X at Visegrád 24 (@visegrad24).

-LOTUSEATERS (https://www.youtube.com/@ThePodcastoftheLotusEaters/videosutube) Includes an eclectic mix of news and culture (https://www.lotuseaters.com)
+LOTUSEATERS (https://www.youtube.com/@ThePodcastoftheLotusEaters/videosutube) Includes an eclectic mix of news and culture (https://www.lotuseaters.com).

 THE FEDERALIST (https://thefederalist.com/) a web magazine that focuses on politics, culture, and religion.

-THE FREE PRESS (https://www.thefp.com/ ) an Internet-based media company founded by journalist Bari Weiss that pioneered the use of Substack as a for profit media platform.
+THE FREE PRESS (https://www.thefp.com/ ) an Internet-based media company founded by journalist Bari Weiss that pioneered the use of Substack as a for-profit media platform.

 REPUBLICA (https://republica.com/) online multimedia platform including regional newsletters on South America and the Caribbean.
-Case Studies

 Here are three case studies that describe different paths to finding an influential audience and financial independence and stability.

+Trial and Error.
 The European Conservative (https://europeanconservative.com/).
 Started as a newsletter and grew into a physical magazine and then a multimedia publishing platform,(a Hungarian conservative English-language publication registered in Budapest, Hungary, with an editorial office in Vienna, Austria, and news offices in Brussels, Belgium and Rome).
 As the leading pan-European English-language thought journal, the organization grew with the European conservative movement.
-Rather than affiliate with a specific political ideology or party, The European has broadly inclusive, built readership, business partners, and affiliations through networks and adopted emerging technologies in the media space to expand its reach.
+Rather than affiliate with a specific political ideology or party, The European Conservative was broadly inclusive, built readership, business partners, and affiliations through networks and adopted emerging technologies in the media space to expand its reach.
+The business plan targeted achieving financial stability and independence and reinvesting income into growth of staff and capability.
+The management team paired intellectual, journalistic, and management expertise with physical presence, as activists frequently engaging in conservative conferences and functions.

 The Lone Ranger.
-Individual journalists, commentators, and scholars such As Adam Lebor, NS Lyons, and Victor Davis Hanson have established themselves as influential thought-leaders, commentors, and analysts through to ability to find audiences in multiple media platforms.
+Individual journalists, commentators, and scholars such as Adam Lebor, NS Lyons, and Victor Davis Hanson have established themselves as influential thought-leaders, commentors, and analysts through the ability to find audiences in multiple media platforms.
 Hanson, for example, has a long-form podcast (https://podcasts.apple.com/us/podcast/the-victor-davis-hanson-show/id1570380458) and appears in short-form videos for the Daily Signal (https://www.youtube.com/watch?v=Q9uqz-RvFo4) in addition to his many media appearances and best-selling books.
 Adam Lebor’s work spans journalism, history, fiction, and popular culture and his active social media (https://x.com/adamlebor?lang=en).
-NS Lyons’ Substack (https://substack.com/@theupheaval) has over 50 subscribers.
-All have skillfully demonstrated the prolific ability to deliver timely, relevant content: be effective in multiple formats in a manner that highly accessible to a broad conservative audiences; and pair with institutional affiliations such as The Danube Institute (https://danubeinstitute.hu/) and the Daily Signal to increase their outreach and networking.
+NS Lyons’ Substack (https://substack.com/@theupheaval) has over 50K subscribers.
+All have skillfully demonstrated the prolific ability to deliver timely, relevant content; be effective in multiple formats in a manner that is highly accessible to a broad conservative audiences; and pair with institutional affiliations such as The Danube Institute (https://danubeinstitute.hu/) and the Daily Signal to increase their outreach and networking.

 Crossover from Media to Culture

+Compared to the ever expanding ranks of alternative conservative media, progress in breaking through in popular culture is a more significant challenge in fields heavily dominated by the left.
 Film and popular culture don’t just belong to the woke world.
 Conservative content creators aren’t walled off in a societal Alamo.
 It’s time for them to step up and shine.
-What current audiences want isn’t something that is cartoonishly liberal or conservative—they want entertainment that delivers thoroughly authentic content to help them meet the challenges of everyday life.( https://www.dailysignal.com/2025/07/14/superman-we-need/)
+What current audiences want isn’t something that is cartoonishly liberal or conservative—they want entertainment that delivers thoroughly authentic content to help them meet the challenges of everyday life.(https://www.dailysignal.com/2025/07/14/superman-we-need/)

 Next Steps?

-We propose a spiral development approach focused on four initiatives: a) Identifying content creators and professional development opportunities; b) Promoting establishing networks for content sharing across all platforms; c) Creating opportunities for collaboration; and d) sharing lessons learned.
+We propose a spiral development approach focused on three initiatives: a) Identifying content creators and professional development opportunities; b) Promoting establishing networks for content sharing across all platforms; and c) Creating opportunities for collaboration.

-These efforts could be advanced through: a) promoting collaboration at conservative conferences and forums (not just events dedicated to culture and media); b) finding opportunities to highlight content creators and connect them to new or existing networks; c) establishing and sharing information about professional development opportunities; d) sharing lessons learned.
+These efforts could be advanced through a) promoting collaboration at conservative conferences and forums (not just events dedicated to culture and media); b) finding opportunities to highlight content creators and connect them to new or existing networks; c) establishing and sharing information about professional development opportunities; d) sharing lessons learned.

 Please share additional opportunities, initiatives, and suggestions in these areas ([email protected])